Apache Flink Ecosystem Components Tutorial | Learn Flink

 It is possible to perform end to end data analysis through Gelly on a single system.
 Gelly API can be seamlessly mixed with DataSet Flink API for implementing applications that use both record based and graph based analysis.

 It is the machine learning library in Scala, which provides intuitive APIs and efficient algorithm to handle machine learning applications in Apache Flink.
-As we know machine learning algorithms are iterative in nature, Flink provides native support for iterative algorithm to handle the same quite effectively and efficiently.
+So, as we know machine learning algorithms are iterative in nature, Flink provides native support for iterative algorithm to handle the same quite effectively and efficiently.

 FlinkML supports Supervised learning (Optimization framework, Multiple linear regression and SVM algorithms) and Unsupervised learning (k-Nearest Neighbors join) along with Data Preprocessing.